Metamorphosis Alpha: Sixth Edition (2021)

+Seventh Edition (2026)

+In 2025, Catalyst Game Labs announced that they were working on a special 50th anniversary release for Matamorphosis Alpha, including "modernized gameplay".

 Reception

-Robert R. Taylor reviewed Metamorphosis Alpha in The Space Gamer No. 10.
-Taylor concluded that "The game is definitely first rate and quite excellent.
+In Issue 10 of The Space Gamer, Robert R. Taylor concluded that "The game is definitely first rate and quite excellent.
 MA is highly recommended to someone interested in buying their first role-playing game since the rules are rich with guidelines to help the player in constructing his own ship."

+In Issue 17 of the British wargaming magazine Perfidious Albion, David Bolton found difficulty with the concept that players were supposed to be illiterate peasants, but that the players would probably recognize technology such as a Geiger counter from its description.
+Bolton warned, "This is more of a handicap than when players metagame the rules in D&D and will require very careful handling by the gamemaster."
+Bolton also disliked the lack of objectives in the game, noting, "there is very little in the way of objectives, short of actually surviving.
+No experience points for killing monsters and no level system."
+Bolton did like that "the imagination is limited even less than D&D. I would feel a bit guilty about having aliens with nasty laser weapons in D&D, not so in Metamorphosis Alpha."
+Bolton concluded, "At half the price of the basic D&D rules, I think this is a game well worth getting, especially for you Sci-Fi fans."

+Writing in The Playboy Winner's Guide to Board Games, John Jackson found this game almost identical in scope and mechanics to another TSR science fiction game, Gamma World, sharing "a cast of mutated humans, animals and plants and the twin hazards of poison and radiation."
+Jackson recommended Gamma World over Metamorphosis Alpha based on better organization of material and a more interesting map.

 In the inaugural issue of Ares, game designer Eric Goldberg thought the game too limited in scope, saying, "Metamorphosis: Alpha is Dungeons and Dragons in space.
 Regrettably, one can only stretch a great idea so far; this offering is far too contrived to gain acceptance in the minds of most players."
 Goldberg concluded by giving the game a very poor rating of only 3 out of 9.